duracloud/duracloud-preserve/README_DEV.md

 The role and buckets are expected to exist and created by Terraform for remote deployments using the [Terraform module](#) included with this repository.

+The `managed` bucket will also be assigned a policy that permits it to be a target for S3 inventory from buckets using the same stack name (prefix).

 ### bucket-request

 This function is used to create s3 buckets with [prefab configuration](#).